 Wear Axon Optics Glasses

-Photophobia glasses (sometimes called migraine glasses) are totally non-invasive, portable, and seriously effective at reducing your light sensitivity symptoms.
-Our migraine sunglasses were designed specifically to reduce the symptoms of photophobia.
+Photophobia glasses (sometimes called migraine glasses) are totally non-invasive, portable, and seriously effective at preventing the most bothersome light from entering your eyes.
+Our migraine glasses were designed specifically for people with photophobia.

-Our precision tint blocks more of the spectrum of harmful light most likely to trigger your symptoms, while letting the rest of the light through.
-This way, you can go about your day and your life under fluorescent and other types of light without constant worry.
+The Avulux Migraine & Light Sensitivity lenses contained in Axon Optics glasses are precision tints that optimally block the spectrum of harmful light that is most likely to trigger your symptoms, while letting soothing light through.
+This way, you can go about your day under fluorescent light, among other types, without constant worry.

 Unlike pharmaceuticals, photophobia glasses have no side effects.
-They are proven effective against light sensitivity and migraine, and their rose-colored tint has been shown to work better than other colors.
+They also meet a high scientific standard, as Avulux lenses are clinically proven against light sensitivity and migraine.

 Customers agree.
 Linda recently wrote: